swisscom/cloud-native-telco/2025/CloudNativeComputingMeetup/demo/README.md

 ## Getting started

 For docker engine / virtualization we use [colima](https://github.com/abiosoft/colima) but any other tool for docker such as docker desktop should also work.

 ## Prerequisites

 - colima:
   - brew install colima
-  - colima start dns -c 4 -m 4 --network-address
+  - colima start dns1 -c 4 -m 4 --network-address
-  - colima ssh -p dns # ssh onto colima node
+  - colima ssh -p dns1 # ssh onto colima node
     - edit /etc/sysctl.conf and add: # We need to increase the file handler limit of the linux distro
       - fs.inotify.max_user_watches = 1048576
       - fs.inotify.max_user_instances = 512
-      - install the dnsutils package for the demo later to have dig
-  - colima restart dns
+  - colima restart dns1
 - docker cli: brew install docker
 - kind: brew install kind

 ## Demo Environment setup

 Call the prepare-demo scripts without parameters to create your environment.
 The prepare-demo scripts 2 & 3 come in two flavours:

 - prepare-demoX-fresh.sh which first deletes the kind clusters and sets them up from scratch
 - prepare-demoX-continued.sh which keeps the setup from the previous demo

+## 3 cluster local setup

+Please use the create-3-cluster-setup.sh to automatically setup a 3 cluster setup locally.

 ## Manual Environment setup